 Things to see near Central

-The Peak - for the iconic view of Hong Kong, go up to the Peak and peer down at the Victoria Harbor and the Kowloon Peninsula
+The Peak – for the iconic view of Hong Kong, go up to the Peak and peer down at the Victoria Harbor and the Kowloon Peninsula.
+Get your Skip the Line Victoria Peak to avoid waiting in line with VIP tickets to Hong Kong’s busiest attraction.
+Includes Sky Terrace entry.

-SoHo - explore the winding streets ‘south of Hollywood Road’ with street art and quirky restaurants
+SoHo – explore the winding streets ‘south of Hollywood Road’ with street art and quirky restaurants.
+Take a Guided Dim Sum Lunch for an easy introduction to dim sum.

 Hong Kong Park – covering 80 000m2 of ground, Hong Kong Park is a refuge from the skyscrapers and a great photo spot.
 There’s also an aviary and wedding registry.